Mauritshuis: Administration

 The Mauritshuis was a state museum until 1995, when it became an independent foundation.
 It still continues to receive funding from the Dutch central government.
-For its estimated budget for 2024, the government provided just under a third (5m Euros) of its total budget of 16m Euros.
+For its estimated budget for 2024, the government provided just under a third (€5 million) of its total €16-million budget.
 The Prince William V Gallery is also managed by the organisation.

 The museum has a staff of around 91 people.
 Emilie Elise Saskia Gordenker was museum director from 2008 until 2020.
 Martine Gosselink assumed the directorship in February 2020.
 Victor Moussault served as deputy director from 2007 until 2016, succeeded by Sander Uitdenbogaard in 2017.

-In the period 2005 to 2011, the Mauritshuis saw between 205,000 and 262,000 visitors per year.
+In the period 2005 to 2011, the Mauritshuis saw between 205,000 and 262,000 visitors a year.
 In 2011, the museum was the 13th most visited museum in the Netherlands.
 In 2012, when the museum closed for renovation on 1 April, it received 45,981 visitors.
 The museum was closed all of 2013 and was reopened on 27 June 2014.
-It closed for three months in the spring of 2020 in response to the Covid epidemic.
+It closed for three months in the spring of 2020 in response to the COVID-19 pandemic.